dmz44/Robotics_Assignment_5/README.md

 **General Question and Answering Tasks**

-You should modify prompts 1 and 2 with appropriate techniques if you were to try out different prompting methods.
-We recommend using these general questions to try out zero-shot, few-shot and chain-of-thought prompting techniques.
+You should modify prompts with appropriate techniques if you were to try out different prompting methods.
+We recommend using these general questions to try out zero-shot, few-shot, and chain-of-thought prompting techniques.

 **Follow-up Question**
 ```
-* Prompt 1: "Can you explain the difference between forward and inverse kinematics for a robotic arm?"
+* Can you explain the difference between forward and inverse kinematics for a robotic arm?"

-* (After it answers...)
+(After it answers...)

-* Prompt 2: "Which one is generally considered more computationally difficult to solve and why?"
+* "Which one is generally considered more computationally difficult to solve and why?"
 ```
 **Open-Ended Question**
 ```
-* Prompt 1: How does a SLAM work in a robot?
+* How does a SLAM work in a robot?
 ```
 **Strict Formatting**
 ```
-* Prompt 1: Provide the main components of a ROS 2 system as a bulleted list.
+* Provide the main components of a ROS 2 system as a bulleted list.
 Do not add any introductory or concluding sentences.
 List exactly four components.
 ```
 **Robotic Action Planning**